-This post is full of branding questions to get your head spinning and boat floating when it comes to designing brand identity.
+This post is full of branding questions to get your head spinning, and boat floating when it comes to designing brand identity.

-And for any business owner, this can be tough to get right.
+For any business owner, this can be tough to get right.

 We’ve broken the most common branding questions down into four categories: